lucoand/chirpy/README.md

 Chirpy is a backend server API developed and tested on Linux that mimics some of the basic functionality of Twitter/X.  It uses postgreSQL for its database.

+This is effecitvely a toy application and is not intended for a serious use.
+It does not currently support any real security.

 It supports a variety of http requests with a variety of endpoints.
 Users can sign up, log in and recieve access and refresh tokens, make posts (Chrips!), delete their own Chirps, and view all of the Chirps posted by all users, or just a single user.

 ## Requirements